colinmurphy/magento-exam-notes/9.Sales & Customers/3. Additional Notes/Answers.md

 ## If an order is complete, can it be refunded (credit memo)

-No. If the order has been shipped it can't be refunded.
+No. If the order has been completed, it can't be refunded.
+Can also depend on payment method allowing refunds.

 # Card Authorization and Capture